schmettow/New_Stats/docs/Classic_linear_models.md

 A frequent user problem with treatment coding is that the regression engine selects the alphabetically first level as the reference level.
 Supposed, the two designs had been called Old (A) and New (B), then regression engine would pick New as the reference group.
 By the following you can define dummy variables to have Old be the reference.
-(But recall the more convenvient ways that were outlined earlier [CGM].)
+(But recall the more convenvient ways that were outlined earlier \@ref(cgm).)

 ```r